COMPASS-DOE/TEMPEST/Data/tree_inventory/ess-dive/README.md

 <DOI/URL>

 The sapflow table was extracted (2025-09-04) from:
-"TEMPEST_SF_Monitoring" on the project's Google Drive.
+"TEMPEST_SF_Monitoring.xlsx" on the project's Google Drive.